aman-coder03/WaferShield-AI/README.md

 ## Key Observations

 - EfficientNet significantly improved spatial defect recognition.
-- Near-full and Random defects are highly separable.
 - Loc remains the most challenging due to similarity with Edge-Loc.
 - Validation and test performance are consistent → minimal overfitting.